estatio/estatio/README.md

 * Take a look around :-)

-This is still alpha software, but if you encounter any bugs, do [let us know](https://github.com/estatio/estatio/blob/master/pom.xml#L52).
+If you encounter any bugs, do [let us know](https://github.com/estatio/estatio/blob/master/pom.xml#L52).

 ## Implementation